Looty Goes to Heaven

 Back at the gate to heaven, Looty watched a hedgehog waddle its way through the hole in the thicket.
 Before she could go in, she had to give the green-faced person a true account of her life.
 The green-faced person said, in their gravelly voice, “It can be as short or as long as you like.
 The only condition is that it must be absolutely true.”

 A small Pekingese dog was taken from China at the end of the Second Opium War by British troops, brought to England, and gifted to Queen Victoria.
-This dog was renamed Looty, after the activity of “looting,” in reference to how the dog was obtained from the Summer Palace (Yuanmingyuan) outside of Beijing.
+This dog was renamed Looty, in reference to how she was found during the looting of the Summer Palace (Yuanmingyuan) outside of Beijing.
 Looty lived for twelve years at the British royal palaces and died in 1872.
 It is not known where she was buried.

 Looty’s Meadow (2024-ongoing), planted in Digbeth, Birmingham, a few blocks away from the site of the Ty-phoo tea factory, features varieties of papaver somniferum (opium poppy) and papaver orientale alongside a wildflower meadow.